{

 name = "☄️ Powerful host2";

-hardware.info = "2U Server with loads of RAM";
+hardware.info = "2U Server with loads of RAM and a really long description";

 interfaces.wg0 = {